-- hold, from a university or other tertiary institution, qualifications approved by the Student Support and Administration Committee as equivalent to such an award.
+An applicant for admission to candidature for the Graduate Diploma of Professional Supervision shall hold an AQF Level 8 award Graduate Certificate in Pastoral Supervision from an accredited Australian tertiary institution; or from a university or other tertiary institution, qualifications approved by the Student Support and Administration Committee as equivalent to such an award.

-The Graduate Diploma of Professional Supervision degree requires candidates to complete 4 units(36 credit points) from 8500 and 9600 series units in the Sydney College of Divinity (SCD) schedule of units of study.
+The Graduate Diploma of Professional Supervision degree requires candidates to complete 36 credit points (4 units) from 8100 and 9200 series units in the SCD Schedule of Units of Study.

-The four units shall include:
+The four units will include:

-- two compulsory units* (18 cps):
+- two compulsory units* (18 credit points):

 * If either of the two compulsory units have been completed in the award used for admission into the Graduate Diploma of Professional Supervision they are to be replaced with one or two elective units respectively

-- one unit (9 cps) from the Counselling sub discipline on the list of SCD schedule of units.
+- one unit (9 cps) from the Counselling sub-discipline on the list of SCD schedule of units.

-- one unit (9 cps) focused on research into supervisory practice in the context of a place of work, ministry or mission through a capstone unit, research project, research essay, or action research project.
+- one unit (9 cps) focused on research into supervisory practice in the context of a place of work, ministry, or mission through a capstone unit, research project, research essay, or action research project.

-Graduates will have added particular knowledge and skills in leadership to their theological education to enhance their work in the religious sector:
+Graduates will have added particular knowledge and skills in leadership to their theological education to enhance their work in the religious sector.

-Graduates will possess:
+Graduates will have: